prolificinteractive/SamMitiAR-iOS/README.md

 ### Setup and Configure

-To Use SamMitiARView, after install SamMiti pod, you can simply create new ARSCNView in the storyboard, change the view to subClass to SamMitiView and create IBOutlet linking to your storyboard, or programatically initialize SamMitiARView in your view controller.
+To use `SamMitiARView`, after installing SamMitiAR pod, you can simply create new `ARSCNView` in the storyboard, change the view's class to `SamMitiARView` (make sure to set Class: `SamMitiARView` and Module: `SamMitiAR` in the Identity Inspector; when not setting the module correctly, the app may crash) and create an `IBOutlet` linking to your storyboard, or programatically initialize SamMitiARView in your view controller.

 <Image showing subclass ARSCNView in story board to SamMitiARView>